-The Company has classified its cash, and accounts payable and accrued liabilities as financial assets and financial liabilities measured at amortized cost using the effective interest method, less any impairment losses.
+The Company has classified its cash and cash equivalents, interest receivable on GIC investment, and accounts payable and accrued liabilities as financial assets and financial liabilities measured at amortized cost using the effective interest method, less any impairment losses.
 The effective interest rate is the rate that discounts estimated future cash receipts over the expected life of the financial instruments, or where appropriate, a shorter period.

-Financial assets and financial liabilities are offset and the net amount presented in the statements of financial position when, and only when, the Company has a legal right to offset the amounts and intends either to settle on a net basis or to realize the asset and settle the liability simultaneously.
+Financial assets and financial liabilities are offset and the net amount presented in the consolidated statements of financial position when, and only when, the Company has a legal right to offset the amounts and intends either to settle on a net basis or to realize the asset and settle the liability simultaneously.